 Migraines are one of the most disabling conditions in the world.
 They cost billions in terms of lost work and productivity.
-But for as costly as migraines are, they are poorly understood, and, as a result, they often go untreated or barely treated.
-Most migraine sufferers have tried many, many different treatments to address their headaches, and, unfortunately, many people are still unhappy with migraine treatment.
+But as costly as migraines are, they are poorly understood, and as a result they often go untreated or are barely treated.
+Most migraine sufferers have tried many, many different treatments to address their headaches, and, unfortunately, many people in Omaha are still unhappy with migraine treatment.

 Given this situation, it seems that we should try to find all potential causes of migraines and use all potential cures.
 But many doctors treating migraineurs don’t ask about sleep apnea symptoms, despite sleep apnea being a common cause of headaches.
 At the Advanced Dental Sleep Treatment Center in Omaha, we want to help everyone get relief from headaches and other common sleep apnea symptoms.

-A new study has highlighted the strong link between migraines and sleep apnea.
-In this survey, more than 12,000 people with migraines but were not diagnosed with sleep apnea.
-Researchers asked about many relevant health factors, including their potential risk for sleep apnea risk, researchers used the Berlin Questionnaire, a well-established sleep apnea screening tool.
+Some studies highlight the strong link between migraines and sleep apnea.
+In this survey, researchers surveyed nearly 13,000 people with migraines but were not diagnosed with sleep apnea.
+Researchers asked about many relevant health factors.
+To screen for sleep apnea risk, researchers used the Berlin Questionnaire, a well-established sleep apnea screening tool.

-Of those surveyed, about 37% were considered to be at high risk for sleep apnea, which is significantly higher than the estimates for sleep apnea in the general population.
+Of those surveyed, about 37% scored as high risk for sleep apnea, which is significantly higher than the estimates for sleep apnea in the general population.
 (Estimates vary, but most experts accept that 25% of men and 10% of women likely have sleep apnea.)
 With the high number of respondents in the survey, these results imply a very strong connection between migraines and sleep apnea.

-In one study, people saw their average duration of migraine attack drop from 22 hours to three when their sleep apnea was treated.
+In one study, sleep apnea treatment reduced the average duration of migraine attacks drop from 22 hours to three.
 They also had their migraine attacks drop from 1.2 per week to 0.1.
 That level of improvement is better than most migraine drugs and other conventional treatments.

 Why Migraine Doctors Don’t Ask about Sleep Apnea

-Part of the reason may be that there is some research suggesting migraines and sleep apnea aren’t linked.
-But even if we grant that they may not be linked for the general population of migraineurs, it’s likely that many people with migraines may benefit from sleep apnea treatment.
+Part of the reason may be that some research suggests migraines and sleep apnea aren’t linked.
+But even if we grant that they may not be linked to the general population of migraineurs, it’s likely that many people with migraines may benefit from sleep apnea treatment.

 Another part of the reason is just that doctors often don’t think about sleep apnea.
 Since sleep apnea occurs at night and many of the symptoms may overlap with other conditions, doctors often let sleep apnea go undiagnosed.
-This may be even more pronounced for headache specialists who think they know what’s causing your headaches.
+This may be even more pronounced for headache specialists who sometimes believe that a separate issue may be causing your headaches.

 If your doctor isn’t taking action on your risk of sleep apnea, it’s time for you to take over.
 Bring the issue up with your doctor.
 And if your doctor still won’t act, take steps to get a sleep apnea test for yourself.
 We help people in the Omaha area get a sleep test.
 Most people qualify for a home sleep test.

-If you are looking for help with your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center, located in North Omaha in Northport.
+If you are looking for help with your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center, located in North Omaha in Northport.